State Laws

 Petition for Probate of Will

-The petitioner must begin by filing the below with the circuit court where the decedent lived[4]:
+The petitioner can begin the probate process by filing the below with the circuit court where the decedent lived[4]:

 - Petition for the Probate of a Will